 There are some excellent carvings both outside and inside the temple.
 In the central sanctuary, meanwhile, is a statue of Ptah himself.
 Sadly, he’s now headless.

 You’ll likely find the room next door to be locked, but you won’t regret tracking down a guard to open it up for you.
 (Be sure to have some small change handy.)

 In the other sanctuary stands a fully intact black granite statue of Sekhmet, Ptah’s consort.
 During my time in Egypt, I visited countless temples and shrines, but this is the ONLY place where I encountered a fully intact statue inside of a sanctuary!

 The guards let me get up close to the towering statue, but I didn’t dare touch it.
 The ancient Egyptians believed that divinities could inhabit their statues, and this particular carving would’ve been brought offerings for centuries as if it were a living god.

 Outside the temple and further to the north lies the Precinct of Montu dedicated to the original patron deity of Thebes/Luxor.
 It was off-limits during my visit, however.
-But further west from the Temple of Ptah is another hidden gem of Karnak that shouldn’t be missed.
+But further west from the Temple of Ptah is another gem of Karnak that shouldn’t be missed.

 The Open-Air Museum

 As mentioned above, the third pylon by the Hypostyle Hall consisted of usurped stone from the chapels of prior rulers.
 Amazingly, archaeologists have managed to salvage many of the original stones and entirely recreate the chapels.

 They’re now on display at an open-air museum just north of the Great Court.
 The area also contains plenty of carved stones that were discovered all throughout Karnak.